programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Since our earlier DFs don't include rows with a FIPS number of ***XX*000** when we do a join/merge, the state figures will be ignored.

+### Add County-Level Population Statistics to the Map dataframe

 Let's do the [merge](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.merge.html), then we can calculate a _per capita_ number for police shootings.

 ```python